 Arts and crafts area – Markers, crayons, coloring pages, craft paper, glitter, glue, etc.

 For more ideas for your homeschooling environment, check out Back to School Learning Tips at Home.

 In the beginning, homeschooling is not an easy transition.
 There’s a large learning curve to setting up curriculum, schedules, activities, and supplies.
 But the best things you can give to your preschooler is patience, encouragement, and love.

 Tips and Tricks for Homeschooling

-To help you ease the transition into homeschooling your child, try these four helpful tips and tricks for home education!
+To help homeschooling moms ease the transition for your child, try these four helpful tips and tricks for home education!

 - Tackle one subject a day to avoid feeling overwhelmed with homeschooling.
 Designate one day to teach math skills like number recognition and counting.

 - Pick one day a week for extra special learning experiences.
-Take your child to the library to stay and read out loud together, a trip to the zoo, or teach your preschooler life skills like cutting up food or tying his/her shoes.
+Take your child to the library to read out loud together, to the zoo, or teach your preschooler life skills like cutting up food or tying his/her shoes.

 - Schedule blocks of time instead of strict time frames.
 If you want to teach English starting at 9 A.M., then continue with English until your child completes the activity.
 There’s no need to rush through the preschool curriculum.
 It only adds unnecessary pressure for you and your child.